 Of note are two letters that have not been redacted —both FOIA requests for Keystone XL route data:

 - The New York State Assistant Attorney General filed a FOIA on March 12, 2013 for three assessments prepared by EnSys Energy & Systems.
 When I spoke to the Assistant NY AG he did not recall receiving a response to his FOIA.
-Being wiser than I in matters such as these, they cut their loses and did not pursue the matter further.
+Being wiser than I in matters such as these, his office cut their loses and did not pursue the matter further.

 - A design engineer formerly employed by one of TransCanada’s subcontractors filed a FOIA seeking technical drawings listing him as the reviewing registered engineer.
 He discovered that, three years after leaving the project, his name was still being listed on Keystone XL technical drawings.
 Other technical drawings showed no evidence of being reviewed by a registered engineer at all.
 Many were drawn by a GIS specialist, checked by an engineer in training, and approved by a person “unlicensed in any capacity.”